 I’ve noticed that my skin is definitely feeling more dehydrated, yet I’m getting stress breakouts.My lips are SO dry, and the dullness… oh God the dullness.
 So that’s fun.

 Beyond my regular skincare routines, there are a few products though that have pulled their weight a little extra.
-Here are 5 quarantine heroes for when you’re stuck inside, and your skin needs a little extra TLC.
+Here are 5 pandemic friendly skincare products for when you’re stuck inside, and your skin needs a little extra TLC.

 LET’S START WITH THE HANDS